robstave/d3-mitre-ai-experiment/README.md

 ![preview](assets/dalle1.PNG)

 Oh dear.
-Well...lets plod on.
+That is not what I expect from D3 at all.
 I think I will start fresh with a small set of requirements.

 ## First Prompts